My name is Veronica.

 the authority to apply what He did on Good Friday by giving them the power to forgive sins!

 Besides receiving Jesus often in Holy Communion, Simon and I want you to know two very important things that you as a kid can do so you don't lose the great gift of sanctifying grace as you grow up.
 The first is to learn how to make a good examination of conscience (we are going to help you learn!)
 The second is to try and go to Confession at least once a month.
 Since kids usually don't commit mortal sins, if you do a good examination of conscience and confess your venial sins to a priest once a month, Jesus will give you graces through this Sacrament to help you stay faithful to Him.
-If you keep doing this throughout your life, you will be on the path of becoming a Saint!
+If you keep doing this throughout your life, step by step, you will be on the journey of becoming a Saint!

 WHY WE NEED